robgmaps/covid19_statewide/README.md

 ### File notes:

 1. _sql/statewide_county_tables.sql_ -  database table definitions
-2. _./views.py_ - functions for pulling and handling the data
+2. _views.py_ - functions for pulling and handling the data
 3. _management/commands/covid19_statewide_update_db.py_ - set configuration and run scraping functions for each geography
 	* See CONFIG variable for tables, endpoints, and race/ethnicity mapping for each geography
 4. Pull data for all included geographies with: